47. The Principles of Real Self-Knowledge

 Excerpted from “Success or Failure Depends on the Path That Man Walks” in The Word Appears in the Flesh

-The more capable you are of discovering your own corruption, the more accurate this discovery, and the more you can know your own substance, then the more likely it is you will be saved and the closer you will come to salvation; the more incapable you are of discovering your problems, the more you think you are a good person, a pretty great person, then the further you are away from the path to salvation, and you are still in great danger.
-Anyone who spends all day parading themselves—flaunting their accomplishments, saying they are silver-tongued, reasonable, that they understand the truth and are capable of making sacrifices when they practice the truth—is of especially small stature.
+The more capable you are of discovering your own corruption, the more accurate this discovery, and the more you can know your own essence, then the more likely it is you will be saved and the closer you will come to salvation; the more incapable you are of discovering your problems, the more you think you are a good person, a pretty great person, then the further you are away from the path to salvation, and you are still in great danger.
+Anyone who spends all day parading themselves—flaunting their accomplishments, saying they are silver-tongued, reasonable, that they understand the truth, can practice the truth, and are capable of making sacrifices—is of especially small stature.
 What kind of person has greater hope of salvation, and is capable of walking the path of salvation?
 Those who truly know their corrupt disposition.
 The more profound their knowledge, the closer they come to salvation.
-Knowing your corrupt disposition, knowing that you are nothing, useless, that you are a living Satan—when you truly know your substance, this is no longer a serious problem.
+Knowing your corrupt disposition, knowing that you are nothing, useless, that you are a living Satan—when you truly know your essence, this is not a serious problem.
 This is a good thing, not a bad thing.
 Is there anyone who becomes more negative the more they know themselves, thinking to themselves: “It’s all over, the judgment and chastisement of God has befallen me, it is punishment and retribution, God doesn’t want me and I have no hope of salvation”?
 Will these people have such illusions?
 In fact, the more people recognize how hopeless they are, the greater the hope for them; they should not be negative and they should not give up.
 Knowing yourself is a good thing—it is the path that must be taken to salvation.
-If you are utterly insensible of your own corrupt disposition and of your substance, which is multifarious in its opposition to God, and if you have not yet any plans to change, then you are in trouble; such people have already grown numb, they are dead.
+If you are utterly insensible of your own corrupt disposition and of your essence, which is multifarious in its opposition to God, and if you have not yet any plans to change, then you are in trouble; such people have already grown numb, they are dead.
 Can the dead be brought back to life?
 They are already dead—they cannot.

 Excerpted from “Only When You Know Yourself Can You Pursue the Truth” in Records of Christ’s Talks